 Executive Vice President HP Software

-Robert Youngjohns is senior vice president and general manager of the HP Autonomy business unit, within HP Software.
+Robert Youngjohns is Executive Vice President of the HP Software.
 He is responsible for driving the meaning-based computing mission to enable companies to analyze and draw business value from unstructured information.
 Known for being a technology evangelist, Youngjohns has more than 30 years of sales, marketing, strategic business development, and general management experience in the technology industry.

 He joined HP from Microsoft, where he was most recently president of Microsoft North America.
 Before he joined Microsoft, Youngjohns was president and CEO of Callidus Software, a $120M public company, where he initiated the company's transition from traditional enterprise software to SaaS (Software as a Service).
 He previously spent 10 years at Sun Microsystems, where he held a variety of leadership positions in sales and general management, both regionally and globally.
 Youngjohns also had a successful 18-year career at IBM, holding key leadership roles from deep technology specialization to general management.